-II.
-Important Considerations for Potential Vegetation Barrier Locations
+II - Evaluating Potential Vegetation Barrier Locations

-Consideration of location feasibility is the critical first step in designing a roadside vegetation barrier that will result in near-road air quality improvements.
+Consideration of location feasibility is the critical first step in implementing a roadside vegetation barrier that will result in near-road air quality improvements.
 Not every roadside will have the physical attributes required to establish an effective vegetation barrier.
+Before advancing to design and plant species selection, the following steps must be undertaken: